JaxPlays-Inc/jaxplays.org/content/people/Carlos-Semidei.md

 birth_info:
   birth_name: Carlos Julian Semidéi
   birth_date: 1957-11-25
-Socials:
+socials:
-  IMDb: Carlos Semidei | nm10324765
+  imdb: Carlos Semidei | nm10324765
 date: 2023-09-08T00:00:00-04:00
 ---
 Carlos Julian Semidéi is a versatile stage actor, acclaimed for a range of compelling roles in theatre productions.
 Born in 1957, Carlos made his acting debut in 2018 at Phase 8 Theatre and has since excelled in numerous roles, recently captivating audiences as Timothy Price in _The Night I Died at the Palace Theatre_ and Sheriff Buster in _Misery_.